 Several items were expounded on in the revised version including discussion on new admixtures and equipment used for installing pervious.
 More detailed instructions and methods for using roller screeds were added and many test questions were updated.
-To date, over 1,900 technicians have been certified with the revised program and currently, there are over 7,000 individuals certified through NRMCA or similar certification programs.
+To date, over 1,900 technicians have been certified with the revised program, and currently there are over 7,000 individuals certified through NRMCA or similar certification programs.

 Industry standards continue to be developed and refined as well.
-There are currently four ASTM standards for pervious concrete, the latest being ASTM C1754 - Standard Test Method for Density and Void Content of Hardened Pervious Concrete.
+There are currently four ASTM International standards for pervious concrete, the latest being ASTM C1754 - Standard Test Method for Density and Void Content of Hardened Pervious Concrete.
 The remaining ASTM standards for pervious concrete are for testing the infiltration rate (ASTM C1701), testing the fresh density and voids (ASTM C1688), and testing the potential resistance to raveling (ASTM C1747).

 Internal curing is defined as “supplying water throughout a freshly placed cementitious mixture using reservoirs that readily release water as needed for hydration or to replace moisture lost through evaporation or self-desiccation.”
 This is accomplished by the use of saturated lightweight aggregate sand (LWAS) such as HydroCure by Northeast Solite, or a super absorbent polymer (SAP) admixture such as HydroMax by ProCure.
 Both internal curing methods maintain higher moisture conditions in a freshly placed mixture allowing better hydration so that the potential properties of the mixture may develop.

-Using internal curing allows the pervious concrete installer to use traditional primary curing methods without placing and maintaining the thick plastic for seven to 10 days.
-Such was the case when the District of Colombia’s Department of Transportation (DDOT) started paving with pervious concrete in the Green Alley Program earlier this year.
+Internal curing allows the pervious concrete installer to use traditional primary curing methods without placing and maintaining the thick plastic for seven to 10 days.
+Such was the case when the District of Columbia’s Department of Transportation (DDOT) started paving with pervious concrete in the Green Alley Program earlier this year.
 The pervious concrete alleys were internally cured and sprayed with a dissipating curing compound.
-This curing method proved superior to covering with 6 mil plastic sheeting and has since been specified for all future DDOT pervious concrete projects.
+This curing method proved superior to covering with 6-mil plastic sheeting and has since been specified for all future DDOT pervious concrete projects.
 Internal curing provides large cost savings over previous curing methods.
 It also keeps large amounts of plastic out of landfills.
 This has been somewhat of a suppressed topic among the green community and this new curing method has been well received by those with sustainable goals.